Genuine multientropy, dihedral invariants and Lifshitz theory: Discussion

 \lb{sec:conclu}

-We have investigated the (genuine) multi-entropy for Lifshitz groundstates.
-This quantity is notoriously difficult to compute, even for simple three-qubit pure states, and there is no obvious analytical continuation to noninteger Rényi index in general.
-Most results in the literature thus focus on the $n=2$ Rényi multi-entropy since it is easily calculable.
-In this work, we succeed in computing the genuine multi-entropy for any Rényi index in Lifshitz theories.
-We have found that the genuine multi-entropy is nonnegative for $n\le2$ and UV--finite.
-Our main result is formula \eqref{GMgen} which relates the genuine multi-entropy for Lifshitz groundstates to two well-known information theoretic quantities, namely the ($n=1/2$) Rényi mutual information and the logarithmic negativity.
-Whether such a relation as \eqref{GMgen} holds in other contexts is an interesting question worth investigating.
+We have investigated the (genuine) multientropy in Lifshitz theories.
+This quantity is notoriously difficult to compute, even for pure three-qubit states, and there is no obvious analytical continuation to noninteger Rényi index in general.
+The literature thus mostly focuses on the $n=2$ Rényi multientropy since it is easily calculable.
+In this work, we succeed in computing the multientropy for arbitrary Rényi index in Lifshitz theories.
+We have found that the (genuine) multientropy is nonnegative for $n\le2$ and UV--finite.
+For general tripartite pure states, the (genuine) multientropy is expected \cite{Penington:2022dhr,Iizuka:2025ioc} -- but not proven -- to be nonnegative for $n<2$, our results thus provide further evidence in that direction.